armitakamari/OS-scheduler-project/README.md

-# OS-scheduler-project
+# OS-scheduler-project OS-execise
-A course project for Operating Systems about implementing a process scheduler and process management in java.
+A course project and execise for Operating Systems about implementing a process scheduler and process management in java and handeling the intersection with semaphore in python.